rikhuijzer/ShowLint/index.md

 All the required information to apply Comby available on this website and in Comby's documentation.
 To automate pull request creation, see [Sourcegraph Campaigns](https://sourcegraph.com/campaigns).

+The source code of this website is at <https://github.com/rikhuijzer/ShowLint>.

 ## List of merged refactors

 These small refactors have been detected via this site and are merged: